Lommix/ollamachad.nvim/README.md

-# Ollama chat & prompts
+# Ollamachad

-Chat with any Ollama model, or use the prompts to generate/modify text.
+Chat with any Ollama model or use the prompts to generate/modify text.

 This plugin aims to provide a simple interface to chat with any Ollama model, or use the prompts to generate/modify text, while being very minimalistic and give the user full control over how to use it.